amcginlay/k8s-primer/content/015_build_containers/_index.md

 In this section you will build a container image for your app using Docker.
 The Docker build tool uses [Dockerfiles](https://docs.docker.com/engine/reference/builder/) for this.
 A `Dockerfile` is a text document stored alongside your app code.
 It consists of scripted commands used by the Docker build tool to assemble a container image which packages your app and its dependencies.
-In this sense, your `Dockerfile` is like a recipe for cooking your raw `index.php` app into a cooked form--a *container image*.
+In this sense, your `Dockerfile` is like a recipe for cooking a **container image** and `index.php` is the main ingredient.

 The Dockerfile for your app is very simple and is created as follows.
 Run this in your Cloud9 terminal.
 ```bash